Colin Blackwell

-Colin Blackwell (born March 28, 1993) is an American professional ice hockey center for the Chicago Blackhawks of the National Hockey League (NHL).
+Colin Blackwell (born March 28, 1993) is an American professional ice hockey center for the Dallas Stars of the National Hockey League (NHL).

 Early life

-Blackwell was born on March 28, 1993, to parents Jim and Carla Blackwell in North Andover, Massachusetts.
+Blackwell was born on March 28, 1993, to parents Jim and Carla Blackwell in Lawrence, Massachusetts,but grew up in North Andover, Massachusetts.
 Growing up, he was a fan of the New England Patriots, Boston Red Sox, Boston Celtics, and Boston Bruins.
 From 2004 until 2010, Blackwell played with the Valley Junior Warriors from Peewee minors through the U16 level.

 Playing career

 Collegiate

 Blackwell played high school hockey with St. John's Prep in Massachusetts from 2007 to 2011.
-A standout with St. John's, where he recorded 66 points in just 25 games, Blackwell was selected by the San Jose Sharks in the seventh round, 194th overall, in the 2011 NHL Entry Draft.
+A standout with St. John's, where he recorded 66 points in just 25 games, Blackwell was selected by the San Jose Sharks in the seventh round, 194th overall, in the 2011 NHL entry draft.

 Blackwell embarked on a collegiate career with Harvard University of the ECAC.
 During his tenure with the Crimson, Blackwell was affected by a concussion injury, forcing him to sit out the majority of his junior and senior seasons.
 He returned towards the end of his senior year in 2014–15, appearing in 11 games to help the team claim the ECAC Tournament Championship.

 Following his redshirt senior season, Blackwell began his professional career in the 2016–17 season, signing a one-year AHL contract with the San Jose Barracuda, primary affiliate to the San Jose Sharks.
 In a checking line role, Blackwell produced 11 points in 57 games before making 15 post-season appearances in the playoffs.